arnabganguly/HDInsighthivemigration/Createexternalmetastore.md

-## Create an external Metastore
+## Create an External Metastore for the HDInsight Hadoop 3.6 cluster

+1. On the Azure

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc0ODgyNDg2NF19
+eyJoaXN0b3J5IjpbLTE4NjA0MDMyMjZdfQ==
 -->